REST-XD/CTonbrowsers/README.md

 # CTonbrowsers
 combinatorial testing on multimedia support

-## IPMs
-We present the input parameter models for CT test generation in this folder.

 ## FICs-for-browsers
 This folder contains the browser information and the verified failure-inducing combinations for each browser.